Apple CEO fires back as retailers block Pay

 CVS and Rite Aid have not explained their surprise move.

-But the driving force behind developing a retailer-owned mobile payment solution is to avoid paying credit card transaction fees to card companies like Visa (V.N) and Mastercard (MA.N), analysts said.
+But the driving force behind developing a retailer-owned mobile payment solution is to avoid paying credit card transaction fees to card companies like Visa and Mastercard, analysts said.
 Fees range between 2 percent and 3 percent of costs per transaction.

 Rite Aid stopped accepting Apple Pay last week at its 4,572 stores.
 Spokeswoman Ashley Flower said the company was evaluating various forms of mobile payment technologies.